databendlabs/databend-docs/docs/sql-reference/10-sql-commands/00-ddl/02-user/03-user-alter-user.md

 - Changing the user's password and authentication type.
 - Setting or unsetting a [network policy](../12-network-policy/index.md).
-- Setting the default role.
+- Setting or modifying the default role.
 If it is not explicitly set, Databend will default to using the built-in role `public` as the default role.

 ## Syntax